 As companies and their fleets adopt technology to differentiate themselves in a crowded market and optimise operations, fleet managers are responsible for coordinating an increasing number of systems, technologies, third-party integrations and employees.
 Companies must handle growing demand and tightening capacity alongside other industry challenges like the driver shortage, rising fuel prices and industry regulations.
 Being able to manage a fleet in its entirety, from day-to-day tasks to the big picture, is important to keep companies running smoothly and profitably, while creating a safe, comfortable environment for drivers.

-With second-by-second details from fleet management solutions about vehicle location and job progress, fleet managers have access to data and insights in one central place to improve processes.
+With second-by-second details from gps fleet management software about vehicle location and job progress, fleet managers have access to data and insights in one central place to improve processes.
 Multiple data points delivered to fleet managers from telematics allows them to leverage key metrics, like vehicle usage, driver behaviour and idle times, supplying answers to questions about productivity.
 Fleet managers are then able to make changes or improve processes during the workday and in real-time.
 A more efficient fleet is a more cost effective fleet; as managers identify and correct for inefficiencies like driver behaviour leading to excessive idling or above-average fuel usage, they can incur cost savings.

 Safety is a priority for every organisation, and fleet management is an important part of building a safety-first culture.
 Telematics allows fleet and safety managers to effectively monitor for dangerous behaviours at the individual and fleet-wide level.
 Data can be used to develop driver safety programs, and by integrating dashboard camera and safety analytics technology, create personalised, relevant training to coach drivers on safe behaviour, creating a safer fleet.